Counties 2 Surrey

 Counties 2 Surrey is a level 8 English Rugby Union League.
 It is made up of teams predominantly from Surrey and south-west London.
 Teams play home and away matches from September through to April.
 Promoted teams move up to Counties 1 Surrey/Sussex while relegated teams drop down to Counties 3 Surrey.
 It was previously known as Surrey 2 and a 10 team team league prior to the RFU Adult Competition Review.

 Each year some of the clubs in this division also take part in the RFU Junior Vase - a level 9-12 national competition.

+Teams for 2025–26

+Departing were Old Caterhamians and Old Wimbledonians, both promoted to Counties 1 Surrey/Sussex while Kingston (12th) were relegated to Counties 3 Surrey.

+Old Haileyburians joined the league having been relegated from Counties 1 Surrey/Sussex.
+However, in the off-season Haileyburians folded owing to financial challenges with OH Exiles forming as a phoenix club vacating the Ruxley Lane ground but inheriting the defunct club's league position.

+Teams for 2024-25

+Leaving the league were Old Haileyburians and Old Rutlishians, both promoted to Counties 1 Surrey/Sussex; Warlingham and Law Society were relegated to Counties 3 Surrey.
+Also departing were Old Freemans who finished 12th in the previous season and suffered a double relegation to Counties 4 Surrey.
+Joining in their place were Old Walcountians, Kingston and Old Cranleighan, all relegated from Counties 1 Surrey/Sussex and Bec Old Boys and Met Police promoted from Counties 3 Surrey.

+Teams for 2023-24

+Leaving the league were Effingham and Leatherhead and London Exiles, relegated to Counties 3 Surrey, whilst Teddington were promoted to Counties 1 Surrey/Sussex.
+In their place came Old Wimbledonians and Old Caterhamians, promoted from Counties 3 Surrey whilst Warlingham came down from Counties 1 Surrey/Sussex.

 Teams for 2022-23

+This was the first season following the RFU Adult Competition Review.
+The league was substantially similar to Surrey 1 but while that league had been at level 9 of the English rugby pyramid the new league was at level 8 with London 3 South West which had been the league Surrey, Hampshire and West Sussex clubs were promoted to out of their level 9 county leagues disappearing.

+Part of the ACR adjustments meant the league was increased from 10 teams to 12.
+Eight of the teams had previously competed in Surrey 1 and they were joined from the top three from Surrey 2 as well as London Exiles, a re-entry having withdrawn from London 2 South West in season 2021–22.

 Teams for 2021-22

 The teams competing in 2021-22 achieved their places in the league based on performances in 2019–20, the 'previous season' column in the table below refers to that season not 2020–21.

 Season 2020–21

 On 30 October the RFU announced that a decision had been taken to cancel Adult Competitive Leagues (National League 1 and below) for the 2020/21 season meaning Surrey 2 was not contested.